-Risk of injury through electric shock and damage to the device!
+Risk of electric shock and damage of device!

-Bring the Bus Terminals system into a safe, de-energized state before starting mounting, disassembly or wiring of the Bus Terminals.
+Bring the bus terminal system into a safe, powered down state before starting installation, disassembly or wiring of the bus terminals!

 Mounting

 The Bus Couplers and Bus Terminals are attached to commercially available 35 mm mounting rails (DIN rail according to EN 60715) by applying slight pressure: